eder13/Spring-Boot-OAuth2-React-Project-Template/README.md

 # Spring Boot React OAuth2 Template

-> :warning: **This template is deprecated**: This template is for archive purposes only.
+> :warning: **This template is deprecated**: This repository exists for archive purposes only.

 A template for quickly bootstrapping a Spring+React App with OAuth2 Authentication for prototyping.